mnater/Hyphenopoly/README.md

 # Hyphenopoly.js
 Hyphenopoly.js is a JavaScript-polyfill for hyphenation in HTML.
-There are two parts:
-- Hyphenopoly_Loader.js (~4KB unpacked): checks if hyphenation of the requested language is supported on the client and loads Hyphenopoly.js (~34KB unpacked) and the specific language patterns (sizes differ) if necessary.
-- Hyphenopoly.js and language-patterns: client-side hyphenation of text using Franklin M. Liangs hyphenation algorithm known from TeX.
+The package consists of the following parts:
+- _Hyphenopoly_Loader.js_ (~9KB unpacked, ~2KB minified and compressed): feature-checks the client and loads other ressources if necessary.
+- _Hyphenopoly.js_ (~30KB unpacked, ~4KB minified and compressed): does the whole DOM-foo and wraps asm/wasm.
+- _wasmHyphenEngine.wasm_ (~1KB uncompressed): wasm code for creating pattern trie and finding hyphenation points.
+- _asmHyphenEngine.js_ (~7KB uncompressed, ~1KB minified and compressed): fallback for clients that don't support wasm.
+- _pattern.hpb_ (sizes differ! e.g. en-us.hpb: ~29KB): space saving binary format of the hyphenation patterns (including their license).

 # Hyphenopoly.js vs. Hyphenator.js
 Hyphenator.js (https://github.com/mnater/Hyphenator) started 2007 and has evolved ever since.